damianhakert/damianhakert.github.io/source/posts/2016-08-16-trends-in-version-control-land-microservices.html.md

 One trend of the last few years is microservices architecture.
 In this post we’re looking at what that is, and what some of the benefits and drawbacks are.

-**Note:** This post is the third of the four-posts series on **Trends on Version Control Land**, after [Innersourcing][post-1] and [Release Early, Release Often][post-2].
+**Note:** This is the third post of our four-post series on **Trends on Version Control Land**.
+Take a look at the first post on [Innersourcing][post-1] to learn more about common challenges large organizations face and how Innersourcing can solve them.
+Also check out our second post, [Release Early, Release Often][post-2], to read about how and why GitLab releases monthly.
 {: .note}

 <!-- more -->

 ## What are microservices?

-[Microservices architecture][micro-arch] is a way designing software applications as smaller, independent, cloud-based services rather than one monolithic data center.
+[Microservices architecture][micro-arch] is a way of designing software applications as smaller, independent, cloud-based services rather than one monolithic data center.
 [Netflix][netflix-micro] is a good example: their users application, movies application and ratings application are deployed independently.
 Netflix has made a lot of the code behind their [microservice architecture open source][netflix-oss].
+[Uber][uber-eng], [Soundcloud][soundcloud-micro], [Hailo][hailo-micro], [Amazon][amazon-micro], and [Ebay][ebay-micro] are a few other companies that [are using microservices][companies-micro] to deliver their applications.
+Uber shared a really nice narrative of their [move from monolith to microservices][uber-blog] on their blog.

 ## Benefits of microservices

-**System-wide stability:** since doing so they have achieved much greater system-wide stability, because API service interruptions are restricted to one service.
+**System-wide stability:** Using Nextflix as an example again, since moving to a microservices architecture, they have achieved much greater system-wide stability, because API service interruptions are restricted to one service.

-**Scale teams:** with microservices you can move more quickly because each app can deploy independently of the others.
+**Scale teams:** With microservices you can move more quickly because each app can deploy independently of the others.
 Teams can operate independently.
-Since larger teams have more overhead (decisions, training), being able to split them up per service increases efficiency.
+Since larger teams have more overhead (decisions, training, etc.), being able to split them up per service increases efficiency.

-**Diverse technology:** because services are independent, you can use the best programming language and database for the job.
+**Diverse technology:** Since each service is independent, you can use the best programming language and database for each respective job.

-**Improved architecture:** splitting up the application in multiple services enforces module boundaries; each application has its own responsibilities.
+**Improved architecture:** Splitting up the application in multiple services enforces module boundaries; each application has its own responsibilities.
 Please note that it only helps with enforcement, in a monolitic application you can also have great module boundaries.

 ## Drawbacks

-**Latency:** making function calls between different services instead of in an application slows everything down.
+**Latency:** Making function calls between different services instead of in an application slows everything down.

-**Distributed system:** the [first rule of distributed object design](http://martinfowler.com/bliki/FirstLaw.html) is don't distribute your objects.
+**Distributed system:** The [first rule of distributed object design](http://martinfowler.com/bliki/FirstLaw.html) is don't distribute your objects.
 Distributed systems are harder to debug, reason about, and do transactions in.

-**Three step rollouts:** if you have a change that affects other services you first have to push a new version of your application, ensure all other services start using that, and then deprecate the old version.
-If it was a single application you would be done in one step.
+**Three-step rollouts:** If you have a change that affects other services you first have to push a new version of your application, then ensure all other services start using that, and finally deprecate the old version.
+If it was a single application that process could be done in one step.

-**Need to accommodate failure modes:** you can only increase system wide stability if services can deal with other services being down.
-You will have to program this into your application, for example displaying generic recommendations instead of personalized ones.
+**The need to accommodate failure modes:** You can only increase system-wide stability if services can deal with other services being down.
+You will have to program this into your application.
+For example, if Netflix's recomendations service goes down, they can't just remove recommendations from the console.
+Instead they'll need to build their application to display generic recommendations instead of personalized ones.

-**Infrastructure complexity:** microservices increase the number of applications you have to deploy, monitor, and throttle.
+**Infrastructure complexity:** Microservices increase the number of applications you have to deploy, monitor, and throttle.
 You will need to automate everything to make this work.

-**Multiple projects:** every services will be its own project, so you need to set up multiple repositories, CI, CD, and issue trackers.
+**Multiple projects:** Each service will need to be its own project to achieve the necessary independence.
+Each service will need multiple repositories, CI, CD, and issue trackers.

 ## GitLab and microservices